 JULIA CAVALLO, EdD – Executive Director, Ex Offico

-Julia Cavallo became the Executive Director of the Conference for Mercy Higher Education (CMHE) in August 2021.
-Working in concert with an 12-member Board and the Mercy Presidents Council, Julia develops programs, policies, and practices and builds relationships intended to sustain and enhance the Catholic identity and Mercy ethos of the 17 US colleges and universities founded by the Sisters of Mercy of the Americas.
+Dr. Julia Cavallo became the Executive Director of the Conference for Mercy Higher Education (CMHE) in August 2021.
+Working in concert with a 12-member Board and the Mercy Presidents Council, Julia develops programs, policies, and practices and builds relationships intended to sustain and enhance the Catholic identity and Mercy ethos of the 17 US colleges and universities founded by the Sisters of Mercy of the Americas.

 Julia attended Catholic schools from K-12.
 She went on to earn her BA degree in Communication cum laude from Saint Vincent College as well as her Master of Science in Curriculum and Instruction.
 In 2020, Julia completed her doctorate in Higher Education Management from the University of Pittsburgh.
 Her dissertation looked at ways to create and sustain a culture of student learning outcome assessment.
 In 2021, she received the Outstanding Alumni Dissertation Award from the University of Pittsburgh’s School of Education.